jivoi/awesome-osint/README.md

 * [Barcode Reader](http://online-barcode-reader.inliteresearch.com) - Decode barcodes in C#, VB, Java, C\C++, Delphi, PHP and other languages.
 * [Belati](https://github.com/aancw/Belati) - Belati - The Traditional Swiss Army Knife For OSINT.
 Belati is tool for Collecting Public Data & Public Document from Website and other service for OSINT purpose.
 * [BeVigil-CLI](https://github.com/Bevigil/BeVigil-OSINT-CLI) - A unified command line interface and python library for using BeVigil OSINT API to search for assets such as subdomains, URLs, applications indexed from mobile applications.
+* [Cyberbro](https://github.com/stanfrbd/cyberbro) - A self-hosted application, available as a Dockerized, for effortless searching and reputation checking of observables.
+Extracts IoCs from raw input and check their reputation using multiple services.
+* [CyberGordon](https://cybergordon.com) - CyberGordon is a threat intelligence search engine.
+It leverages 30+ sources.
 * [CantHide](https://canthide.me) - CantHide finds previous locations by looking at a given social media account.
 * [CrowdSec](https://github.com/crowdsecurity/crowdsec) - An open source, free, and collaborative IPS/IDS software written in Go, able to analyze visitor behavior & provide an adapted response to all kinds of attacks.
 * [Datasploit](https://github.com/DataSploit/datasploit) - Tool to perform various OSINT techniques on usernames, emails addresses, and domains.